Absolventa/absolventa.github.io/_posts/2014-05-22-mass-truncate-your-rails-test-log-files.md

 You can truncate them with `find . -name test.log -exec cp -v /dev/null {} \;`.
 If you're on a Linux system, using `truncate` should also work, but copying `/dev/null` works everywhere.

+There is also `rake log:clear` which has the nice »side-effect« of clearing _all_ your *.log files, but takes longer to invoke as it will load your Rails environment first.

 Your development.log-files probably won't grow as fast, but you can of course put them on a diet in the same fashion.